7 Things Faroe Islanders Love About Faroe Islands Tourism

 One of several boat tours taking travellers to top attractions.
 Photo by Chris Poplawski.

 So what can you do to be even more welcomed when visiting the islands?
 If you should know only one thing before you visit, then remember to respect nature and leave the islands just as unspoiled as before you came.
+This will benefit you and all aspects of sustainability within this secluded travel destination.

 Now, what are you waiting for?
 Make the Faroe Islands your next travel destination and experience the locals’ hospitality on these rugged Nordic islands.
 Get to know more about flights to Faroe Islands and take the next step.
 Moreover, browse the widest selection of Tours & Activities and experience the best of Faroe Islands tourism.